 Win across the land and across the sea (Source: MioPrint via Printables)

 Since there are so many parts and small details, the creator has provided detailed instructions on what to print and how to assemble each one.
-You can print the parts with multicolor printing or print them separately, then assemble them – which the creator took into account in their design.
+You can print the parts with a multicolor setup (like Bambu Lab’s AMS) or print them separately, then assemble them – which the creator took into account in their design.
+Of course, there’s always the option to get artistic and paint.
 A user mentioned some issues with warping, so brims can be a good solution.

 • Who designed it?
 MioPrint

 • How printable/popular is it?
-There are 5 makes and 665 downloads.
-You can use multicolored printing or go crazy with paintwork!
+There are 9 makes and 1,300 downloads.

 • Where to find it?
 Printables